Skip to content

 Reducing emissions from transport

-Mobile Carbon Capture (MCC) is an innovative technology which can lower the CO2 footprint of the transport sector.
+Mobile Carbon Capture is an innovative technology which can potentially lower the CO2 footprint of the transport sector.

-MCC is an innovative technology that aims to lower the CO2 footprint of the transport sector.
+(MCC) is an innovative Aramco technology that aims to lower the CO2 footprint of the transport sector.

-Refined over nine years by our scientists, the latest variant of MCC technology can capture up to one quarter of the CO2 emitted from a vehicle’s exhaust.
+Refined over 14 years by our scientists, the latest variant of MCC technology can capture up to 40% of the CO2 emitted from a vehicle’s exhaust.
 The CO2 is stored on-board the vehicle, and once offloaded can be used in a variety of industrial and commercial products.

 Current estimates predict that there will be 1.7 billion vehicles using internal combustion engines by 2040.
 This clearly poses huge challenges for both our natural resources and the environment — particularly in terms of carbon dioxide (CO2) emissions and impending targets on carbon neutrality.